-One of the integrated, long-range, regional solutions developed for the Calleguas Creek Watershed is construction of the approximately 35-mile Regional Salinity Management Pipeline (SMP), which will provide brine disposal from brackish groundwater treatment facilities.
+One of the integrated, long-range, regional solutions developed for the Calleguas Creek Watershed is the approximately 35-mile Regional Salinity Management Pipeline (SMP), which provides brine disposal from brackish groundwater treatment facilities.
 This project is essential to expanding use of local groundwater supplies, thereby reducing dependence on imported water.

-It is estimated that the pipeline will enable development of up to 40,000 AFY of new local water supplies.
-This proposal includes a brackish groundwater treatment facility that will utilize the SMP and further the IRWM goal to reduce dependence on imported water.
+This pipeline provides capacity for development of up to 40,000-AFY of new local water supplies over the next 20 years.
+This proposal includes a brackish groundwater treatment facility that will utilize the SMP and further reduce dependence on imported water.
 A priority of the Calleguas Municipal Water District is to minimize capital facilities projects related to importation of State Water in favor of local reliability projects (i.e. brackish groundwater treatment, recycling, conservation, etc.)